-Reconstituted Suspension: Store up to 14 days at 2°C - 8°C in a refrigerator.
+Reconstituted Suspension: Store upto 14 days at 2°C - 8°C in a refrigerator.

 Keep the medicine in its original bottle.
 This medicine should not be used beyond 14 days from when it was dispensed.
+If dilution of the reconstituted product is required, water should be used.

 Do not throw away any medicines via wastewater or household waste.
 Ask your pharmacist how to throw away medicines you no longer use.
-These measures will help protect the environment.
+These measures will help to protect the environment.